mihai-vlc/uglifyjs-folder/README.md

 Pull requests are appreciated.

 ## Release History
+- 23/Jul/2020
+  - Released 2.0.0 with the terser minifier.
+  - Removed uglify-js and uglify-es from the dependencies.
+  - Upgraded all the dependencies to the latest version.
+  - Adds snapshots testing to the existing testing suite
 - 20/Apr/2020 - Updated code to use promises for the mkdrip call.
 - 18/Apr/2020 - Updated the version for the mkdirp package #22
 - 25/Nov/2017 - Added support for sourcemaps via the uglifyjs config file